3 rules to measure price elasticity and boost profit margins

 What’s the price elasticity formula?

-Do you want to know if your customers will buy more when prices fall or buy less when prices rise?
+Would you like to know if your customers will buy more when prices fall or buy less when prices rise?
 You can do this by calculating the elasticity of your products.

 The basic calculation formula looks like this: